Tinformant/Leet/System Design/Cloud/README.md

 # of CPUs a single process can concurrently run on?
 A: Also one

+Why distributed?
+* scalability: can run processcess on different machines
+* separation of concern

 ## Traffic Engineering
 Flow groups: applications grouped together.
 High-priority applications grouped together.
 Low-priority applications grouped together.